73 Entries to date. Last updated in Feb 2022.

 Exchanges get hacked all the time, which is why I always advise my friends and followers to keep their long term holdings in HD wallets (cold storage) instead of risking their hard-earned money being stolen.

-This list will be updated regularly and new entries will be added accordingly.
+This list is updated regularly and new entries are added accordingly.

 September 2021 – pNetwork

 The Defi protocol, pNetwork alerted the community of a 277 Bitcoin (BTC) hack, which amounts to 12.67 million in USD.
 The network revealed that the attacker installed a bug on the Binance Blockchain codebase of pNetwork.
 However, the protocol confirmed safety for other funds as no more bridges had to bear the burn of the attack.